saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 _Biographical sketch for the_ Allard K. Lowenstein papers

-Guion Griffis Johnson (1900-1989) of Chapel Hill, N.C., was a professor, author, scholar, journalist, women’s advocate, and general civic leader.
+Guion Griffis Johnson (1900-1989) of Chapel Hill, N.C., was a professor, author, scholar, journalist, women's advocate, and general civic leader.

 _Biographical sketch for the_ Guion Griffis Johnson papers